datagrok-ai/public/help/develop/exercises.md

 Details: [Connecting to Databases](https://www.youtube.com/watch?v=dKrCk38A1m8&t=1048s), [How to Access Data](how-to/access-data.md)

-_Note_: Editing an existing data query requires the respective access permission.
+_Note:_ Editing an existing data query requires the respective access permission.
 You might need to request one.

 In this exercise, we will work with a `northwind` Postgres database (in case the name sounds familiar, this is a demo database that Microsoft often uses for showcasing its technology).